Giselle Van Rheede (BPC, MBACP, MA. Ed. BA Hons Psych)

 I have a Diploma in Psychodynamic Counselling and Therapy as well as a Diploma in Parent/Infant Observation.
 In addition to my counselling experience I have worked for 16 years in education and have a Master’s Degree in Education.
 This experience has been invaluable to me in terms of understanding the difficulties parents experience with their adolescents growing up today in an ever changing and technologically advanced world.
 Working in education has also enabled me to better understand the effects of working in an increasingly pressurised and stressful environment that many people find themselves trapped in nowadays.

 I have worked over the past 2 years for a charity focussing on childhood sexual abuse.
-I am committed to continuing my professional development and regularly attend training courses with a particular focus on sexual abuse, trauma, depression and relationship difficulties.
+I am committed to continuing my professional development and regularly attend training courses with a particular focus on sexual abuse, trauma, anxiety, depression and relationship difficulties.

 Registered / Accredited